 Our students Julia and Vere share their thoughts about why you should study in Kuala Lumpur, Malaysia.

 International students studying in Kuala Lumpur, Malaysia will get to experience a multicultural city full of life.
-Besides that, Universiti Putra Malaysia is highly ranked among universities around Asia and in the world.
+Besides that, Universiti Putra Malaysia is highly ranked among universities around Asia and the world.
 This makes UPM a highly reputable international university.
-Enough facts which you can easily find on Google.
+There are numerous facts that are easily accessible via Google.
 Only the students who have experienced Kuala Lumpur can answer the question of how it is to live and study in Malaysia.
-Read more and find out what our spring semester 2020 students Julia and Vere have to say.
+Read more and find out what our spring semester 2020 students, Julia and Vere have to say.

 Julia and Vere met up with our Digital Marketing Coordinator Fabian to share insights on how it is to live and study in Kuala Lumpur.
 Photo by Fabian / CC BY

 Tell me about yourself?